 Youngest children and poorer households worst hit by Coalition’s selective cuts, according to major new report.

-This is Working Paper 19 in the series; the full report can be found here.
-This paper assesses the Coalition’s record on area regeneration and neighbourhood renewal between 2010 and 2015.
+This is Working Paper 12 in the series; the full report can be found here.
+This paper assesses the Coalition’s record on policy spending and outcomes on the under fives between 2010 and 2015.
 The press release for the full report can be found below.

 Poorer groups have been worst affected by changes to direct taxes, benefits and tax credits despite the Coalition’s promise that the rich would carry the burden of austerity, according to a major new report from LSE and the Universities of Manchester and York.
 As a result, poverty has been increasing and will get worse in the next five years.